 We’ve all been there: You’ve just finished working for the day, and as you’re stepping out of your office, you’re wishing you were home already.

-The majority of us cannot change our commute times unless we either find work closer to our homes, have flexibility in our work schedule, or own a jet pack (I wish).
+The majority of us cannot change our long commute to work unless we either find work closer to our homes, have flexibility in our work schedule or own a jet pack (I wish).
 What we can do with our commute is optimize what is being done in those 25.4 minutes, or however long your commute takes.

 As a mama who recently rejoined the workforce, there have been a number of ways I have optimized what I do during my commute to make myself more efficient and to give myself some extra time at the beginning or the end of the day.
 For the record, the majority of these suggestions are for those who are driving to work, but there are some suggestions here that would be beneficial to those who use mass transit to get from point A to point B:

-Electronic Assistants: Have any of you tried our ‘Hey Siri’ or ‘OK Google’?
-These electronic assistants help out in a big way when your mind is spewing a thousand thoughts a minute but you can’t be writing them down during your drive.
-My favorite tasks include creating to-do lists and setting reminders for that day, or simply calling up a friend without having to dial.
+Have any of you tried our ‘Hey Siri’ or ‘OK Google’?
+These electronic assistants help out in a big way when your mind is spewing a thousand thoughts a minute but you can’t be writing them down during your long commute to work.
+My favorite tasks include creating to-do lists and setting reminders for that day or simply calling up a friend without having to dial.
 Which brings me to my next suggestion:

-This clearly isn’t an exhaustive list, but I find that these suggestions take up the majority of my commute.
+This clearly isn’t an exhaustive list, but I find that these suggestions take up the majority of my long commute to work.
 I don’t have a 25.4 minute commute (it’s more like an hour and a half, each way), but I hope you find some usefulness from the suggestions and recommendations above.
 With some planning ahead, your commute can be more productive, giving you a little extra breathing room when not at work.

 Annette has a background in hearing and wearable technology, focusing primarily on improving communication for those who have hearing loss or those who simply want to communicate better.
 She has a background in audiology and cognitive psychology, with an interest in the geriatric population.
 She lives in Brooklyn with her husband, Scott, and daughter, Elena.